Israel-Laguan/evo-crypter/README.md

 **Important Note for Developers:**

-*   The `src/mutations/functions/` files are where you implement your encryption/decryption logic.
+*   The `src/mutations/mod.c` file is where you implement your encryption/decryption logic.
 *   **Do not** commit sensitive encryption functions or keys to a public repository.

 **How to Use:**

 1. **Clone:** `git clone https://github.com/Israel-Laguan/evo-crypter.git`
 2. **Build:**

     ```bash
     make all
     ```

     or

     ```bash
     ./scripts/build.sh
     ```

 3. **Run:**

     ```bash
     ./evo --input test_input.txt --threads 4 --generations 1,2,#
     ```